sajjadalis/f7-vue-typescript/README.md

 - [ ] Change the `appId` and `appName` in `capacitor.config.json`
 - [ ] Change the `name` and `id` for f7params in `App.vue`

 The easiest way is to use Search (Ctrl+Shift+F) feature in VS Code.
-Search for `app.f7-vue-typescript` and replace with `your-app-id`.
+Search for `app.f7vuetypescript` and replace with `com.yourappid`.
 Similarly search for `F7-Vue Typescript` and replace with `Your App Name`.

 And, enjoy :)